Frequently Asked Questions - Gender Development Index (GDI)

 Estimating the female and male HDIs for all countries relies on many approximations, such as assuming wage ratios of 0.8 for many countries.
 Because of this the estimated HDIs need to be interpreted with caution.
 We prefer not to rank the countries based on these approximated HDIs.
 Instead, we group countries into five GDI groups by absolute deviation from gender parity in HDI values.

-Group 1 countries have high equality in HDI achievements between women and men: absolute deviation less than 2.5 percent; group 2 has medium-high equality in HDI achievements between women and men: absolute deviation between 2.5 percent and 5 percent; group 3 has medium equality in HDI achievements between women and men: absolute deviation between 5 percent and 7.5 percent; group 4 has medium-low equality in HDI achievements between women and men: absolute deviation between 7.5 percent and 10 percent; and group 5 countries has low equality in HDI achievements between women and men: absolute deviation from gender parity greater than 10 percent.
+Group 1 countries have high equality in HDI achievements between women and men: absolute deviation less than 2.5 percent; group 2 has medium-high equality in HDI achievements between women and men: absolute deviation between 2.5 percent and 5 percent; group 3 has medium equality in HDI achievements between women and men: absolute deviation between 5 percent and 7.5 percent; group 4 has medium-low equality in HDI achievements between women and men: absolute deviation between 7.5 percent and 10 percent; and group 5 has low equality in HDI achievements between women and men: absolute deviation from gender parity greater than 10 percent.

 The GDI helps in better understanding of the gender gap in human development achievements.
 It provides insights into gender disparities in achievements in three basic capabilities: health, education and command over economic resources, and is useful for designing and monitoring policies to close the gaps.